What is the best exercise for a long, healthy life? | SMARTPHYSIO

 If you are looking to live a long, healthy life, bringing weight lifting into your workout may be best according to new research.

-The evidence suggests that adding in strength training may help to keep diseases at bay, and prevent falls - a subject close to my heart.
+The evidence suggests that adding in strength training may help to keep diseases at bay, and prevent falls — particularly relevant for older adults.

 Combining strength training with regular cardio may help you live longer, a new study finds.